 To download this episode go to our iTunes page.

-Over the past two seasons, I have helped hospitality owners all over the world learn about how they can improve their direct bookings and market themselves digitally.
+Over the past two seasons, I helped hospitality owners all over the world learn how they can improve direct bookings.
+I also taught them to market themselves digitally.

 You don’t have time for a lengthy podcast.
 That is why every Boostly episode is under 30 minutes long.
 You can listen to whilst preparing breakfast or changing over the bedrooms in the morning.